 The UE shall assume that a CSI-RS is transmitted using antenna ports numbered across CDM groups first in the frequency domain, then in time domain, starting with antenna port 3000.

+The UE shall assume that CSI-RS ports within one resources are QCL-ed w.r.t average gain, delay spread, Doppler spread, Doppler shift, and average delay parameters, spatial Rx parameters.